Radioactive Iodine Therapy for Hyperthyroid Cats

 Excessive hormone secretion causes accelerations of bodily processes and clinical signs that are apparent to owners.
 Such signs include increased appetite, weight loss, rapid heart rate, muscle weakness, restlessness, vocalization, vomiting, diarrhea, increased thirst/urination, and heat intolerance.

 Over time, the accelerated metabolism leads to deleterious effects on the cat’s internal organs.
 Resultant heart disease, kidney disease, and/or intestinal disease can ultimately lead to death.
-Fortunately the disease is very familiar to veterinarians and is most often easily and rapidly diagnosed by measuring the level of thyroid hormone (T4) in the bloodstream.
+Fortunately, the disease is very familiar to veterinarians and is most often easily and rapidly diagnosed by measuring the level of thyroid hormone (T4) in the bloodstream.

 The ideal goal of 1-131 therapy is to restore normal thyroid function with a single dose of radiation without permanently damaging normal thyroid tissue.
 Most hyperthyroid cats treated with 1-131 are cured by a single injection — No surgery!
 No anesthesia!
 No medication!

 Successful treatment results in normal thyroid hormone levels within 2 weeks of treatment in 70-8O% of cats.
 Over 90% of treated cats reach normal hormone levels within 3 months post-treatment.
 Cats often feel better within days of treatment and most owners can expect gradual and steady health recovery within 2 months.
+If you think radioactive iodine therapy for hyperthyroid cats could be a help to your pet, please talk to your family veterinarian about a referral.

 These diagnostic tests are required before your cat can be admitted for radioactive iodine therapy.
 We recommend that these tests be completed at your regular veterinarian’s office one to two weeks before your radioactive iodine consultation.
 If these tests have not been completed, they can be completed at the time of your radioactive iodine therapy consultation.